imAIgene-Dream3D/Frankenstein-script/README.md

 There is no need to edit the script.
 All parameters can be given in the terminal or in an executable (using Pyinstaller).

+## How to cite this script
+If you find these extensions useful in your research, support our efforts by citing it as:
+- E. Rios-Jimenez, "Frankenstein script", imAIgenelab 2024. https://www.imaigene-lab.com/

 ## Input
 The input will be the directory in which the `.ims` files are located